Exhibit—Lawyers without Rights: Jewish Lawyers in Germany under the Third Reich-NOW SHOWING THROUGH MAY 2021

-The Law Library Association of St. Louis is proud to announce that it will be hosting the American Bar Association (ABA) Travelling Exhibit, Lawyers Without Rights: Jewish Lawyers in Germany Under The Third Reich.
-The exhibit, never before seen in St. Louis, will be at the Law Library Association from Sunday March 8 through Tuesday June 9, 2020.
+The Law Library Association of St. Louis is proud to announce that it is hosting the American Bar Association (ABA) Travelling Exhibit, Lawyers Without Rights: Jewish Lawyers in Germany Under The Third Reich.
+The exhibit, never before seen in St. Louis, is at the Law Library Association from Sunday March 8 through Mid-May 2021.
+[Please note this new extended exhibit period.]

 In addition to the Law Library Association, the exhibit is co-sponsored locally by ADL Heartland, the Holocaust Museum and Learning Center, and the Jewish Federation of St. Louis-The Professional Society: Lawyers Division.